MarkEhr/tide-backup/README.md

 |projects      | Array of projects to back up sequentially
 |projects[].name | The project name used for naming backups
 |projects[].host | The ssh host including the user like "user@example.com" from where the backups will be made
+|projects[].backupCount | Number of backups to save.
+All backups exceeding this number will be deleted counting after downloading the backup.
 |projects[].folders| Array of folders to download, each will be `tar`ed, `gzip`ed and downloaded.
 Specify the full path either from root or from the ssh users home.
 |projects[].databases| Array of objects specifying the database details for downloading.
 |projects[].databases[].name| The database name